dzulfaqorali196/Live-Cancer/article/why/global-research-network.md

 These barriers hinder the diversity and speed needed for breakthroughs.
 CancerCoin’s decentralized platform creates a unified, inclusive solution.

-## A Global Community Powered by BIO Tokens
+## A Global Community Powered by $CANCER

-CancerCoin leverages Solana’s blockchain and BIO tokens, capped at 1 billion, to unite a worldwide community.
+CancerCoin leverages Solana’s blockchain and $CANCER, capped at 1 billion, to unite a worldwide community.
 Key features include:

-- **Cross-Border Funding**: Contributors from 5+ countries use BIO tokens to support projects, like precision medicine in Asia or diagnostics in Europe.
+- **Cross-Border Funding**: Contributors from 5+ countries use $CANCER to support projects, like precision medicine in Asia or diagnostics in Europe.
 - **Seamless Transactions**: Solana’s 65,000 transactions per second and $0.01 fees enable instant, affordable donations across borders.
 - **Collaborative Platform**: Patients and researchers connect through CancerCoin’s network, sharing ideas and priorities.